Dr. Gary Tanchak, D.C.

 Achedaway Brand

 That said, Achedaway is not a novice in the massage gun industry.
-They have been in the market since 2019, and if you’re aware, that’s just about the time things were starting to cook in the massage gun space.
+They have been in the market since 2019, and if you’re aware, that’s just about when things started to cook in the massage gun space.

 It suffices to say that considering how crazy things have gone on since then, with thousands of similar products flooding the market, Achedaway has done pretty well to stay competitive.